benjaminmetzler/shark.py/README.md

 # Introduction
-This is my port of Michael Rolig's [shark.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark.c) code to python.
+This is my python port of Michael Rolig's [shark.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark.c) code.
 As that code was in the public domain, this code is also in the public domain.

 There are plenty of software-defined radios available that offer a lot more functionality but they are all missing one critical feature: a fin shape.
 The RadioSHARK, on the otherhand, receives AM, FM, and is fin shaped making it the best USB radio receiver ever produced.